 There are tons of different types of stains that you can choose from.

 However, we can give you some recommendations when it comes to choosing best stain for pressure treated deck.

 Two options you have to choose is a transparent or a semi-transparent stain.

-- A clear or transparent stain (like Thompsons Waterseal Transparent Waterproofing Stain) is a lot less strong and contains not a lot of pigmentation.
+A clear or transparent stain (like Thompsons Waterseal Transparent Waterproofing Stain) does not contain a lot of pigmentation.

-The other big option is the color of the stain.
+The other big step is choosing the color of the stain...

 There are dozens of various types, but we will split them into two options, lighter colors and darker colors.